Duty Free is an extra perk to travelling abroad. It allows us to secure our perfume, make-up, alcohol and designer goodies tax-free.

 Here’s our guide, and top tips for shopping tax-free:

-- A note to the above: consider looking at online only retailers such as allbeauty.com which source they’re products at discounted prices and cover the VAT/taxes for you ensuring you get the best price.
+Consider looking at online only retailers such as allbeauty.com which source they’re products at discounted prices and cover the VAT/taxes for you, ensuring you get the best price.
 Home outlet stores such as The Cosmetics Company often negotiate with huge beauty brands such as Estee Lauder, Bobby Brown and Mac to offer you luxury beauty products at a fraction of High Street retailers- stores like these are often unbeatable!

 Be cautious though.
 When travelling internationally, you are restricted on the value of goods you can bring back into the country.
 If you exceed the limit, you’ll have to declare your purchases to Customs and pay VAT on your return.
 What’s more, if your looking to make a purchase on a home brand like Burberry, you’ll not necessarily be getting it cheaper as the stores will have to pay to import the goods in the first place!